“Find a need and fill it.”

 When Horace died in 2005, he left his share of the proceeds from the merger of Miracle-Gro and the Scotts Company to form a new foundation dedicated to supporting and promoting social equity on Long Island.
 The Hagedorn Foundation exists to continue our work and to embody the philanthropic interests Horace and I energetically embraced during his lifetime.
 He viewed philanthropy as a way to “be good, do good and look good.”

 The Hagedorn Foundation promotes social equity and empowers families.
 We work collaboratively with diverse and inclusive communities and partners for positive change.
-Horace’s legacy of generosity, good will, and optimism is alive and well in our work.
+Amy and Horace’s legacy of generosity, good will, and optimism is alive and well in our work.